-To register for Jones English 1301 Summer II 2014:
+To register for English 1301 Spring 2015:

 - 1. Go to pearsonmylabandmastering.com. - 2.
 Under Register, click Student. - 3.
-Enter your instructor's course ID: jones39026, and click Continue. - 4.
-Sign in with an existing Pearson account or create an account:

-If you have used a Pearson website (for example, MyITLab, Mastering, MyMathLab, or MyPsychLab), enter your Pearson username and password.
-Click Sign in.

-If you do not have a Pearson account, click Create.
-Write down your new Pearson username and password to help you remember them.

-5. Select an option to access your instructor's online course:

-Use the access code that came with your textbook or that you purchased separately from the bookstore.

-Buy access using a credit card or PayPal.

-If available, get 14 days of temporary access.
+Enter your instructor's course ID: hesser23079, and click Continue. - 4.
+Sign in with an existing Pearson account or create an account: - If you have used a Pearson website (for example, MyITLab, Mastering, MyMathLab, or MyPsychLab), enter your Pearson username and password.
+Click Sign in. - If you do not have a Pearson account, click Create.
+Write down your new Pearson username and password to help you remember them. - 5.
+Select an option to access your instructor's online course: - Use the access code that came with your textbook or that you purchased separately from the bookstore. - Buy access using a credit card or PayPal. - If available, get 14 days of temporary access.
 (Look for a link near the bottom of the page.)

 6. Click Go To Your Course on the Confirmation page.
-Under MyLab & Mastering New Design on the left, click Jones English 1301 Summer II 2014 to start your work.
+Under MyLab & Mastering New Design on the left, click English 1301 Spring 2015 to start your work.